mohitpai/journey-optimizer.en/help/ajo-home.md

     <p>
     <div>
     <p>Sign up for the <a href="https://www.adobe.com/subscription/Adobe_Journey_Optimizer_NL.html" target="_blank">Adobe Journey Optimizer quarterly newsletter</a>.</p>
     <p>Receive the latest product updates, exciting stories, use cases, tips and more delivered directly to your inbox every quarter.
-In each newsletter you will find:</p>
+In each newsletter, you can find:</p>
     <li>Product news and updates including recently released capabilities</li>
     <li>Invitations to events and webinars and recordings for recent webinars</li>
     <li>Top discussions in the Adobe Journey Optimizer Experience League Community </li>